 Super Bowl 2025: The Kansas City Chiefs take on the Philadelphia Eagles in New Orleans

-Tonight the Kansas City Chiefs will meet the Philadelphia Eagles for a date with history.
+The Kansas City Chiefs meet the Philadelphia Eagles for a date with history.
 The Chiefs are trying to become the first NFL team ever to win three Super Bowls in a row, and the Eagles are eager to stop them and avenge their 2023 loss.

 NPR and our member stations in Kansas City, Philadelphia and New Orleans will have highlights from the halftime show, the best (and worst...) commercials, and of course results for you throughout the night.